Built-in virus protection in SharePoint Online, OneDrive, and Microsoft Teams

 Here's what happens:

-A user uploads a file to SharePoint Online.
+- A user uploads a file to SharePoint Online.

-The virus detection engine scans the file.
+- If the file meets the criteria for a scan, the virus detection engine scans the file.

 What happens when a user tries to download an infected file by using the browser?